sehirsig/malefiz-WA-PlayServer/README.md

 ## Goal Of The Game
 The player reaching the top of the gameboard first (with the exact number rolled with the dice) with one figure wins the game.

-## Vue Frontend
+## Play Server Backend
-This is the Player Backend Server of our Malefiz Game.
+This is the Backend Play Server of our Malefiz Game.
 The Frontend Vue Server is [here](https://github.com/sehirsig/malefiz-WA-Vue).

 # Presentation Link
 [Google Presentation](https://docs.google.com/)